dbnschools/moodle-theme_pioneer/README.md

 * Custom Logo and Images
 * Custom Colors

+##Pioneer v1.1.8
+* Worked to make theme better for translations into other languages.
+Removed hard coded text where identified.
+* Improved descriptions in Theme Settings pages.
+* Found and fixed a couple of missing language strings.

 ##Pioneer v1.1.7
 * Accidently removed a closing div tag.
 Fixed.
 * Initial release for Moodle 3.0.
 Performed testing and initial results indicate it works.